How Addiction Works In the Brain

 The Chemistry of AddictionDrugs disrupt the process described above by changing the way neurons send, receive, and process signals via neurotransmitters.
 Addictive drugs are so pleasurable to us because they flood the brain’s reward system with dopamine in a short amount of time, something that we cannot get via the natural process of the neurons.
 Meanwhile, the hippocampus stores this information as pleasurable memories and the amygdala creates a conditioned response to certain stimuli.
 Recent research suggests that dopamine not only contributes to the pleasure one feels when under the influence of a substance, but it also affects learning and memory, which play key roles in the transition from simply enjoying something to actually being addicted to it.
 The most widely accepted current theory about how addiction works, states that dopamine interacts with another neurotransmitter, glutamate, to take over the brain’s reward-related learning system.
 Addictive substances stimulate that circuit and overload it, which repeats every time the person uses.
 This causes nerve cells in the nucleus accumbens and the prefrontal cortex (the area of the brain responsible for planning and executing actions) to transform liking something into wanting it.
 This, of course, is what leads to the intense desire to chase after and continue using whatever originally caused this connection to be made in our brains, manifesting as what we know as addiction.

 How Addiction Works OvertimeAfter some time of using the substance, the effects become less pleasurable to the user.
 However, because the brain’s chemistry is now altered, the person continues to seek out the substance because of the addiction it has created, not necessarily to recreate the initial pleasurable symptoms.
 It becomes a matter of maintenance, in essence.
 Addictive drugs can release two to ten times the amount of dopamine that the brain naturally produces, and it does it more efficiently and reliably.
 However, there is a trade-off to this quick response, and that is that the brain receptors become overwhelmed with this overflow of neurotransmitters.
 As a response to this overload, the brain simply stops producing a normal amount of dopamine or even begins eliminating dopamine receptors.
 This, of course, causes dopamine to have less impact on the brain’s reward center because the brain becomes numb to it.
 This is what is referred to as tolerance.
 Developing tolerance can be dangerous because most substance-addicted people combat tolerance by simply increasing their intake of the drug.
 In effect, they begin flooding their body with more and more of the substance over time.
 Perceived tolerance is what causes many people to overdose, especially when they have made an attempt to get clean and then go back to using the drug.
 This is because they had grown accustomed to taking a large amount, but in the time they were sober, their brain had begun to decrease its tolerance in an attempt to return to normal functioning.
 So then, if the user misjudges how much of the substance they can handle, they can cause serious harm to themselves or even death when they relapse.
+A great facility in Scottsdale, AZ, that specializes in upscale drug treatment for men, is Soberman's Estate.
+They have specialized medical doctors to handle issues pertaining to addiction and how the brain is affected.
 While the brain can and does recover when a person detoxes from their drug of choice, it is possible that long-term use can cause permanent damage.
 And this damage doesn’t just end with your brain.
 Substance abuse disorder has a negative impact on you, your career, your family, your friends, etc. Unfortunately, because addiction is stored in your brain as memory, the road to recovery can be long, difficult, and full of obstacles.
 But recovery is possible, and there are a number of effective treatment programs out there that involve self-help strategies, counseling, and rehabilitation.

 Content for Arizona Addiction Recovery Centers created by Cohn Media, LLC.
 Passionate and creative writing and broadcasting, covering the following industries: addiction rehab, health care, entertainment, technology and advocate of clear communication, positivity and humanity at its best. www.cohn.media